 Science, research and teaching have all changed since Cordley Hall was built in the 1950s and 60s.
 Renovations are underway to meet the needs of 21st-century science while creating a more welcoming, collaborative space for students and faculty.

 Cordley Hall is a 236,000-square-foot research building, home to the departments of Integrative Biology and Botany and Plant Pathology and serving both the College of Science and the College of Agricultural Sciences.
 These two programs teach more than 1,100 students a year and obtained over $10.5 million in new grant funding in FY2018.

 Cordley Hall is also home to two natural history collections, The Herbarium and the Oregon State Arthropod Collection.
 With more than 3.5 million specimens combined, they are the top collections in their fields in the Pacific Northwest and serve as a rich resource for the university community.
-Both collections, which are temporarily relocated to the Research Way Lab Building, will be more prominently displayed when the renovation is complete.
+Both collections, which are temporarily relocated to the Coast Range Building, will be more prominently displayed when the renovation is complete.